dewdgi/wheel-hid-emulator/logics.md

 ## Lifecycle Guarantees

-- **Enable/Disable:** Ctrl+M grabs/ungrabs devices via `Input::Grab`, resets the aggregated key state when releasing, resyncs it with actual hardware when re-grabbing, reapplies those held controls to the HID state, runs a short warmup burst, and logs the new mode.
-This keeps modifiers responsive even if you hold Ctrl while toggling and guarantees games in input menus see fresh pedal data.
+- **Enable/Disable:** Ctrl+M grabs/ungrabs devices via `Input::Grab`, keeps the aggregated key state alive even while ungrabbed, only resyncs against hardware when `resync_pending` is set (new device or manual override change), reapplies those held controls to the HID state, runs a short warmup burst, and logs the new mode.
+This keeps modifiers responsive even if you hold Ctrl while toggling, avoids redundant ioctl spam during rapid toggles (100 Hz+ is fine), and guarantees games in input menus see fresh pedal data.
 Grabbing occurs outside the state mutex to avoid deadlocks if `EVIOCGRAB` blocks.
 - **Signal Safety:** All blocking syscalls in threads treat `EINTR` as retryable.
 The SIGINT handler only toggles `running` and writes a message, so shutdown is safe even if the gadget threads are mid-transfer.
 - **Hotplug Safety:** Each device’s `key_shadow` is flushed when the fd disconnects, releasing any held buttons so games never see stuck inputs after a keyboard unplug.